Projects

 During down time students can read, relax, go on guided nature hikes, play games, cool off in the nearby river, or simply enjoy the natural beauty of the rainforest.

-By participating in this project students will gain a better understanding and experience in rainforest ecosystems and conservation, deforestation, restoration, biology, ocean and sea turtle conservation, wetland and river conservation, wildlife research, organic gardening, and community outreach.
+By participating in this project students will gain a better understanding and experience in rainforest ecosystems and conservation, deforestation, restoration, biology, ocean and sea turtle conservation, wildlife research, regenerative farming, rare and endemic trees, and more.

-This project start date will be approximately in early-July, exact dates will be determined once airfare is purchased for the group.
+This project start date will be approximately in early-July, exact dates will be determined once airfare is purchased for the group, typically in January or early February.

 Spider Monkey’s make the Osa Peninsula home and can be seen daily